nens/threedi-docs/source/h_computational_grid.rst

      - max_surface_area
      - decimal number
      - m\ :sup:`2`
-     - xHELPx
+     - Total surface area the pixels in the cell, excluding nodata pixels
    * - Bottom level
      - bottom_level
      - decimal number
      - m MSL
-     - Subgrid cell with the lowest elevation within the calculation cell.
+     - Elevation of the lowest DEM pixel in the cell.
    * - Impervious layer elevation
      - impervious_layer_elevation
      - decimal number
      - m MSL
-     - xHELPx
+     - Level of the impervious layer that acts as the bottom (and thus boundary) of the groundwater or interflow layer.

 Flowline
 ^^^^^^^^
-Straight line between two nodes.
+Line between two nodes

 Geometry
 ++++++++